A spotter’s guide to the men and women of finance.

 The main challenge for a modern-day general counsel is justifying his position at all.
 He likes to be seen as a visionary — an agent for change; a revolutioniser — whilst being nothing of the sort: one does not rise to the top of a profession designed to systematically beat creative thought out of its practitioners by being a left-field kind of guy.
 A GC will therefore speak frequently of his grand strategic vision and consuming fascination with technological development.
 When she is not consenting to video-interviews for the firm’s intranet, a good GC will be advocating “resource fluidity”, commissioning detailed, multi-dimensional risk taxonomies, or extolling the potential benefits (and/or existential threat, depending on whom he is addressing) of cyber or artificial intelligence to discharge the traditional role of a qualified legal advisor.
 Chatbots, you see, will shortly replace humans for cross-border marketing and regulatory advice.

-The General Counsel will talk a great game, but will hand practical management of the 90 minutes to his ball-breaker of a COO, a management consultant without the first clue about the law, let alone what a modern legal department actually does, who in turn will saddle jobbing lawyers with the hard-yards of thinking up something meaningful way of filling out the boxes in his PowerPoint deck.
+The general counsel will talk a great game, but will hand practical management of the “90 minutes” to her ball-breaker of a COO, a management consultant without the first clue about the law, let alone what a modern legal department actually does, who in turn will saddle jobbing lawyers with the hard-yards of thinking up something meaningful way of filling out the boxes in his PowerPoint deck.
 Jobbing lawyers who, you’d think, would be better spending their time managing risk, rather than inspecting their navels looking for it.

 - The doctrine of precedent, anyone?